andaze/WebCorporate/content/work-life-balance/_index.en.md

 </table>

-<p style="border: 1px solid black; padding-left: 10px">Initiatives: Aim to increase the rate of employees taking annual paid leave so that they can work in a more balanced manner to achieve a better work-life balance.
-(Aim for a 70% acquisition rate of at least 6 days per year) </p>
+{{< border-box text="Initiatives: Aim to increase the rate of employees taking annual paid leave so that they can work in a more balanced manner to achieve a better work-life balance.
+(Aim for a 70% acquisition rate of at least 6 days per year)" >}}

 <table>
 <tr>